 15.1.
 Comparability - geographical

-The STS Regulations and the STS methodological guidelines are applied by the countries transmitting STS data.
+The EBS Regulation and the EBS methodological guidelines are applied by the countries transmitting STS data.
 This ensures a good comparability between national data and good-quality European aggregates.
-However, the data are not 100% comparable with other countries.
-Each country may apply different collection methods (surveys, use of administrative sources) and different calculation procedures for the data.
-Within the Netherlands, no seperate geographical data is compiled, thus there is no comparability between regions.
+However, in order to best use their available data, the countries may apply different collection methods (surveys, use of administrative sources) and different calculation procedures for the data.
+Within the Netherlands, no separate geographical data is compiled, thus there is no comparability between regions.

 15.2.
 Comparability - over time